5l1v3r1/Mrs.Robot/README.md

 ----

+## Node.js on Azure
+* Mrs. Robot application built using Node.js is hosted on Azure
+* For developers, Azure applications can be managed  with VS code (my favorite editor), command line via Azure CLI, and the web browser
+* Allows quick deployment (minutes) of full-stack applications on Linux service in containers using Docker

-## Azure Machine Learning Compute- Train Model in the cloud &#x1F49C;
+## Azure Machine Learning Training Models in the Cloud &#x1F49C;
 * The machine learning model is run on remote compute resources using [Microsoft's Azure ML SDK](https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-train-models-with-aml?WT.mc_id=aisummit-github-amynic).